 |One of my favorite ways to save on prep time for the big feast is by chopping my veggies in a food processor.
 This is one of the of the most affordable ones on the market at under $50 and it works wonderfully!||Essential for getting a smooth gravy without a heavy layer on fat on top!|

-Happy cooking and click here for my Thanksgiving ebook featuring over 20 gluten-free paleo holiday recipes!
+Happy cooking and click here to order a copy of Celebrations, featuring over 125 gluten-free paleo holiday recipes!